Lowell celebrates the return of Indiana's oldest Labor Day parade

-LOWELL — From pigs to pigskins to patriots, the Lowell Labor Day Parade offered something for all tastes Monday.
+LOWELL — From pigs to pigskins to patriots, the Lowell Labor Day Parade offered something for all tastes.

 “We love everything about the parade,” said Mary Lou Erickson, of Merrillville, visiting with grandson Alonzo, 8.